sathishmanohar/blog/_posts/2013-12-11-docker-will-change-everything.md

 ---

-[Docker] [1] is an open-source engine that automates the deployment of any application as a lightweight, portable, self-sufficient container that will run virtually anywhere.
+> [Docker] [1] is an open-source engine that automates the deployment of any application as a lightweight, portable, self-sufficient container that will run virtually anywhere.
+from: [Docker Learn More] [2]

 Yea.
 But what is docker you ask?
 Let me try.